 I encouraged Julianne to follow the number 1 lesson of caregiving: Don’t forget to care for yourself!

 I suggested she join a caregiver support group and pointed her to the Alzheimer’s Association for tips on caregiver health.

-If you’re caring for someone with Alzheimer’s or you’d like more information on Alzheimer’s disease and how to prevent it, check out my husband’s latest book Memory Rescue or listen to our three-part podcast with Dr. Dale Bredesen:
+If you’re caring for someone with Alzheimer’s or you’d like more information on Alzheimer’s disease and how to prevent it, check out my husband’s book Memory Rescue or listen to our three-part podcast with Dr. Dale Bredesen.
+Episode links below:

 Get 21% OFF with code TANA21 - for all Brain Warriors!

 Finally a protein powder that's sugar free, gluten free, has 22 grams of protein and is only 130 calories!